ManchesterRoboticsLtd/MR3001C_Cyber-Physical_Systems_I/Week7/README.md

 ---
 # MR3001C Cyber-Physical Systems I
-This session intends for the students to learn about RVIZ, Markers, URDF files, and Transformations.
+This session intends for the students to learn about the difference between simulator environments, state-space theory that will be used in the next sessions, and develop a simple dynamical simulation using the knowledge of the previous sessions.

 ### << This session contains some "follow-me" activities; we encourage the students to bring their laptop with Ubuntu and ROS (Noetic) installed or hte MCR2 VM during the session >>

   ## Session
   * Review of previous sessions
-  * Transformations
-  * URDF Files
+  * Dynamical simulators
-  * Robot State Publisher
-  * Joint State Publisher
+  * State Space Theory
-  * Applications
+  * Robot Dynamics

   ## Activities
-  * Activity 1: Transformation Listener.
+  * Activity 1: Develop a DC motor dynamical simulator.
-  * Activity 2: URDF Files and Joints.
-  * Activity 3: Links Activities

   ## Materials Required for Activities
   * Computer with ROS

-  ## Week 5 Mini-Challenge
+  ## Week 6 Mini-Challenge
-  * Create the Dashgo B1 Robot using URDF Files.
+  * Develop a Dashgo B1 Robot Nonholonomic Dynamic simulator using URDF Files.
   * The mini challenge and further instructions for this session are located in the folder Challenge.

 ---